ThisisXXZ/Algorithms-Princeton/README.md

 ## Algorithms I & II, Princeton University.

-There are total of 10 assignments in the course.
+There are a total of 10 assignments in the course.
 A real challenge for Java beginners like me!

 * Percolation.
 93/100
 * Deques and Randomized Queues.
 100/100